Cloudslab/iFogSim/README.md

    * Implementing different random mobility models
  * Microservice Orchestration
  * Dynamic Distributed Clustering
- * Any Combinations of Above-mentioned features
+ * Any Combinations of Above-mentioned Features

 ## How to run iFogSim2 ?
 * Create a Java project.